 The agent returned with an heirloom tomato and garlic, both from the farm our CSA comes from, a lime and the orange we bought in Canada.
 He indicated he’d have to confiscate these as they are not allowed to cross the boarder.

-I explained the tomato and garlic came from the U.S. from a farm down the street and that we’d brought it to Canada with us.
+I explained the tomato and garlic came from the U.S. from a farm down the street from our home and that we’d brought it to Canada with us.
 I really wanted that tomato back.
 He went on to say since the tomato and garlic didn’t have a sticker on it, indicating a U.S. product, he couldn’t return it to us.

 I wasn’t asked if I was carrying guns, drugs or endangered or poached animals.
 No. I was asked if I was carrying fruit or vegetables.